neznajko/art/132E/README.md

 field is to be considered valid unless C specifies an instruction requiring a memory
 address and I = 0 and &plusmn;AA is not a valid memory address.
 	Note: Inexperienced programmers tend to tackle a problem like this by writing a
-long series of test on the C-field, such as "LDA C; JAZ 1F; DECA 5; JAN 2F; JAZ 3F;
+long series of test on the C-field, such as `LDA C; JAZ 1F; DECA 5; JAN 2F; JAZ 3F;
-DECA 2; JAN 4F; ...".
+DECA 2; JAN 4F; ...`.
 This is not good practice!
 The best way to make multiway
 decisions is to prepare an auxiliary table containing information that encapsulates the
 desired logic.
-If there were, for example, a table of 64 entries, we could write "LD1 C;
+If there were, for example, a table of 64 entries, we could write `LD1 C;
-LD1 TABLE,1; JMP 0,1"--thereby jmuping very speedily to the desired routine.
+LD1 TABLE,1; JMP 0,1`--thereby jmuping very speedily to the desired routine.
 Other
 useful information can also be kept in such a table.
 A tabular approach to the present
 problem makes the probram only a little bit longer (including the table) and greatly
 increases its speed and flexibility.